Friday, April 21, 2017

 broken pieces had replacement mahogany pieces made and glued into place.

-In this image is seen some of the various wirings.
+In this image, some of the various wirings.
 There is a mixture of

 household wiring that was added by Mr. Vallee when the Narcissus